-- Melt 1 Tbsp coconut oil in a heavy skillet over medium heat.
+- Melt 1 Tbsp coconut oil (dairy free spread) in a heavy skillet over medium heat.
 Add the onions and saute until they are tender and translucent about 5 minutes.

 - Layer the potato slices and cooked onions in your prepared baking dish.

-- Using the same heavy skillet melt the 3 Tbsp of coconut oil and whisk in the flour until smooth.
+- Using the same heavy skillet melt the 3 Tbsp of coconut oil (dairy free spread) and whisk in the flour until smooth.

 - Gradually whisk in the broth.
-Add the mayonnaise, salt, and pepper and continue to whisk until sauce is thick and bubbly (looks like a thick cheese sauce).
+Add the salt, and pepper and continue to whisk until sauce is thick and bubbly (looks like a thick cheese sauce).
 Add 1 teaspoon herbs of choice (I used Italian herb blend).
 Add in shredded cheese, mixing until smooth and cheese is melted.

 - Pour the sauce evenly over the potatoes.

-- Cover and bake for 1 hour, until potatoes are tender.
+- Cover and bake for 30-45 minutes, or until potatoes are tender.

 I have to admit I was skeptical, but the sauce browned really nicely in the oven, giving it the look of cheese sauce.
 But as always the proof is in the tasting.
 It really did taste like scalloped potatoes.
 The mayonnaise adds just the right touch of richness to the sauce.
 It got the thumbs up from my husband, which is high praise indeed.
 The last time I made these, the coconut oil separated and created a pool of grease.
 I found that cooking the onions in the dairy free spread and then sprinkling the flour over them is a better way, but either way will work.